-If you have been sexually harassed, it is important to have the support of an understanding, knowledgeable sexual harassment lawyer who recognizes the emotional distress that harassment can cause.
+If you have been sexually harassed at work, it is important to have the support of an understanding, knowledgeable sexual harassment lawyer who recognizes the emotional distress that harassment can cause.
 Elzer Law Firm has extensive experience in effectively representing clients who have suffered sexual harassment in the workplace.

 Sexual harassment may occur when an employer or supervisor promises a job advantage in exchange for sexual favors, or threatens termination if the employee refuses to submit to a request for sexual favors.
 Sexual harassment also includes unwelcome severe or pervasive touching, comments, jokes, drawings, text messages, and other types of conduct that are directed at a person because of his or her sex, and that would offend a reasonable person.